 Tourist Trap USA: Ten Places to Avoid on Your Next Summer Vacation

-Niagara Falls, New York.
-Clearly there are intrinsic natural qualities to the area – the falls in of themselves are spectacular but Niagara Falls was perhaps the world’s first tourist trap and remains a poignant, if not disgusting, reminder of what happens when commercial development encroaches and exploits natural phenomena.
+While the falls themselves are spectacular, Niagara Falls was perhaps the world’s first tourist trap and remains a poignant, if disgusting, reminder of what happens when commercial development encroaches on and exploits natural phenomena.
 The Canadian side is not much better.
-Tourists come by the busloads and peer and gawk at the falls from a number of venues which include elevated rotating restaurants, gangplanks that form daring catwalks out over the Niagara River, and soggy boat rides that diesel their way to the foot of the falls.
-Then there are the tourist shops and parasitic tourist attractions that take advantage of the tourist hoards – traps like Ripley’s believe It or Not, Hard Rock Cafe, hotels, and wax museums.
+Tourists come by the busloads to peer and gawk at the falls from a number of venues which include elevated rotating restaurants, gangplanks that form daring catwalks out over the Niagara River, and soggy boat rides that diesel their way to the foot of the falls.
+Then there are the tourist shops and parasitic tourist attractions that take advantage of the tourist hoards—traps like Ripley’s Believe It or Not, Hard Rock Cafe, hotels, and wax museums.
 Avoid the summer if you must see Niagara Falls.

-Poconos, Pennsylvania.
 Infamous for the hoards of retirees who come to weekend at the many hotels along Route 209 and the loads of ‘nature seekers’ who have never been out of New York City or Philadelphia, the Poconos has its redeeming qualities.
 Antique shops are nestled among beautiful waterfalls shaded by majestic White Pines in this corner of northeast Pennsylvania but its close proximity (within 2 hours) of major aforementioned metropolitan areas can make it an occupational hazard to drive here on any weekend between Memorial Day and Thanksgiving.
-The numerous hotel all-you-can eat brunches are legendary as are the prices that people are willing to pay to stuff their bellies while gawking at a white tailed deer from their hotel porch.
-It was here in the Poconos that the champagne-glass Jacuzzi was reputedly patented giving the area its long-standing tradition of catering to racey couples on a whirlwind weekend getaway complete with satin sheets and heart-shaped beds.
-If that’s not enough the billboards of all the attractions in this otherwise scenic region, the reptile farms and the overdeveloped Bushkill Falls, will remind you – one hundred miles away, of what’s coming.
-I almost forgot the Pocono Raceway - a NASCAR lover’s paradise among the peaks!
+The numerous hotel all-you-can-eat brunches are legendary, as are the prices that people are willing to pay to stuff their bellies while gawking at white-tailed deer from their hotel porch.
+It was here in the Poconos that the champagne-glass Jacuzzi was reputedly patented giving the area its long-standing tradition of catering to racy couples on a whirlwind weekend getaway complete with satin sheets and heart-shaped beds.
+If that’s not enough, the billboards of all the attractions in this otherwise scenic region, the reptile farms, and the overdeveloped Bushkill Falls will remind you—one hundred miles away—of what’s coming.
+I almost forgot the Pocono Raceway—a NASCAR lover’s paradise among the peaks!